Advanced Clinical Practice in Ocular Health

 Career prospects

-The MSc Advanced Practice in Ocular Health programme aligns to frameworks recognised by the National Health Service, as well as The Royal College of Ophthalmologists, The College of Optometrists, The British and Irish Orthoptics Society and the Royal College of Nursing.
-Not only will it equip students with appropriate and up-to-date clinical knowledge, it will allow them to also develop valuable healthcare-focused skills in leadership, management, research and education.
+The MSc Advanced Practice in Ocular Health programme aligns with frameworks recognised by the National Health Service, as well as The Royal College of Ophthalmologists, The College of Optometrists, The British and Irish Orthoptics Society and the Royal College of Nursing.
+Not only will it equip students with appropriate and up-to-date clinical knowledge, but it will allow them to also develop valuable healthcare-focused skills in leadership, management, research and education.
 The programme will fully prepare students to develop into roles in Advanced Clinical Practice to meet the current, significant demand.

 How you will learn